We-Hiba/Phyton-learning-journey/README.md

 _ WHAT TO LEARN 🧠 : first install Python ( IDDLE )for now since I just started then maybe later Jupyter notebook and learn how to run Phyton scripts then finally learn how to print variables with basic data types .

+Ater installing the things i need i took a moment learning the basic data types : check here if you need i small review on them ->